All Episodes

 It's not just because he wants to get rid of the reforms I did years ago as governor.

-It's because they want to stop the Trump agenda dead in its tracks, and they know if they put one more, not just a liberal, but an activist judge justice on the Supreme Court in Wisconsin, they will do everything in their power to block the Trump agenda and to flip the House majority potentially even before the 2026 elections.
+And they know if they put one more, not just a liberal, but an activist justice on the Supreme Court in Wisconsin, they will do everything in their power to block the Trump agenda and to flip the House majority potentially even before the 2026 elections.

 We cannot let that happen.

-You know, what's amazing about this is the fact that you know this election has taken place and so few people know about it.
+You know, what's amazing about this is the fact that, you know, this election has taken place and so few people know about it.

-Um and what why did they schedule it at such an odd time?
+And why did they schedule it at such an odd time?

-Um, but but this race is even more critical because the the fourth justice who's left of center is someone who's been on the bench for twenty-five years, she still believes in some degree in precedent, but she'll be gone after this election.
+But this race is even more critical because the fourth justice who's left of center is someone who's been on the bench for 25 years.

-I was just last night, for example, with Donald Trump Jr. making the case nearby my home in Waukesha County.
+I was just last night, for example, with Donald Trump Jr.

-My hope is in the next two weeks we'll get President Trump in here, because I think the president being here, his presence, 4747.
+My hope is in the next two weeks, we'll get President Trump in here because I think the president being here, his presence, 4747, you mentioned that poll done by the statewide chamber, so very reliable poll.

 I mean, it's a dead heat.

-If President Donald Trump comes to Wisconsin, I believe he alone can push this race over the top and and not just save Wisconsin, save the Republic, as he's done some of the before.
+If President Donald Trump comes to Wisconsin, I believe he alone can push this race over the top and not just save Wisconsin, save the Republic, as he's done some of the things before.

-I mean, the the look we see this now playing out on a on a large scale, for example, uh we we've had this battle and there's this rogue judge.
+I mean, look, we see this now playing out on a large scale.

-Um it's very, very clear that the president has commander in chief and the alien enemies act, and if you look at the actual uh verbiage in this, is that any invasion, predatory incursion shall be perpetrated or attempted or threatened against the territory of the U.S. by any foreign nation government,
+And if you look at the actual verbiage in this, is that any invasion, predatory incursion shall be perpetrated or attempted or threatened against the territory of the U.S. by any foreign nation government, the president of the United States shall make the proclamation of the event.

-the president of the United States shall make the proclamation of the event, all native citizens or subjects of hostile nations being males over the age of fourteen and upwards within the U.S., not actually naturalized, shall be liable to be apprehended, restrained, secured, and removed as alien enemies.
+All native citizens or subjects of hostile nations being males over the age of 14 and upwards within the U.S., not actually naturalized, shall be liable to be apprehended, restrained, secured, and removed as alien enemies.

 Well, that's going on right now.

-We wanted the worst of the worst winning by these radical criminals elements, these gangs, worldwide global gang members out of America, back to the country of origin, he's doing exactly what we expected.
+We wanted the worst of the worst when they wanted these radical criminals elements, these gangs, worldwide global gang members out of America, back to the country of origin.

 He's just done a bang-up job of getting this and spelling this out.